RanaivosonHerimanitra/Sentinel/README.md

 # Sentinel
-A toolkit for visualization, early detection and prediction of disease outbreaks (Malaria, Diarrhea, etc.)
+A toolkit for visualization, early warning detection and prediction of disease outbreaks (Malaria, Diarrhea, etc.)

 ## Goals:
 * Build a package that could receive any kind of algorithms for epidemiologists to play with.